Commission on Security and Cooperation in Europe: Abstract

-The Commission consists of nine members from the U.S. House of Representatives, nine members from the United States Senate, and one member each from the Departments of State, Defense, and Commerce.
+The Commission consists of nine members from the U.S. House of Representatives, nine members from the United States Senate.
+The Commission also has one member each from the Departments of State, Defense, and Commerce, who are appointed by the President.
 The positions of chair and co-chair are shared by the House and Senate and rotate every two years, when a new Congress convenes.
 A professional staff assists the Commissioners in their work.

 The Commission contributes to the formulation of U.S. policy toward the Organization for Security and Co-operation in Europe (OSCE) and the participating states and takes part in its execution, including through Member and staff participation on official U.S. delegations to OSCE meetings and in certain OSCE bodies.
 Members of the Commission have regular contact with parliamentarians, government officials, NGOs, and private individuals from other OSCE participating states.
+The Commission brings awareness to violations of the Helsinki Final Act, particularly violations of humanitarian commitments in member and partner states.

-The Commission convenes public hearings and briefings with expert witnesses on OSCE-related issues; issues public reports concerning implementation of OSCE commitments in participating States; publishes a periodic Digest with up-to-date information on OSCE developments and Commission activities; and organizes official delegations to participating States and OSCE meetings to address and assess democratic, economic, and human rights developments firsthand.
+The Commission convenes public hearings and briefings with expert witnesses on OSCE-related issues; hosts a podcast with guests related to freedom and security across the OSCE region; issues public reports concerning implementation of OSCE commitments in participating states; releases statements from Commission members; and organizes official delegations to participating states and OSCE meetings to address and assess democratic, economic, and human rights developments firsthand.

 History

-In February 2018, the CSCE convened in Washington, DC to address the issue of Russian doping in international sport.
-Central to the discussion was an exploration of the need to protect whistleblowers.
-The meeting included testimony from Jim Walden, attorney for Dr. Grigory Rodchenkov, the former head of Russia's anti-doping laboratory who defected to the US.